How to Choose a Handpan?

 If you've been looking for a deep or low-voiced and bass sounding instrument, we've separated those options into the Low Bass Scales category, which has a few scales that also may work well for beginners.

 This process is made to help you know where to start when looking for a handpan scale that might be a great fit for you.
-We've already separated the handpans we build into these categories (Beginner, Intermediate and Low Bass (Click here for the video demo)) for quick comparisons.
-Although what ultimate scales we offer may change in the future, the process and the questions we present here should help you understand how to make an informed choice for yourself.
+We've already separated the handpans we build into these categories (Beginner, Intermediate and Low Bass.
+Although what ultimate scales we build and offer may change in the future, the process and the questions we present here should help you understand how to make an informed choice for yourself.
 We hope this helps.

 -The Isthmus Team